 - USDA Civil Rights and Complaints

-U.S. Department of Agriculture (USDA) Food & Nutrition Service (FNS) policies and procedures about nondiscrimination in the administration of the child nutrition and food distribution programs.
+USDA Food and Nutrition Service policies and procedures about nondiscrimination in the administration of the CNPs and FDP.

 For the latest CDE nutrition news and information, follow @CDENutrition on Twitter.